Italosayan/super-dan/Project_Setup/README.md

 ### RETENTION

+* Retention is measured relative to two factors: time frames and events.

 * When you are starting out, always build your product for this set of users, focusing on the use case that matters most to them.
 * Creating a “magical moment” in which users first “get” the product